How to decorate for Easter

 You know all those Easter and springtime "masterpieces" that your kids have worked on in school for the past few weeks?
-Instead of letting them collect dust in your "to organize" file, show them off as part of your Easter décor.
-Your children will be so proud that their art is put up for display, and this gives their pieces a good home until you can figure out what to do with them when the season ends.
-(Really, doesn't every mom suffer guilt from tossing even one piece of her child's precious handiwork?)
+Instead of letting them collect dust in your "to organize" file, show them off as part of your Easter decor.
+Your children will be so proud that their art is on display, and it gives their pieces a good home until you can figure out what to do with them when the season ends.
+(Really, doesn't every mom suffer guilt over tossing even one piece of her child's precious handiwork?)

 Get inspired with these spring flower arrangement ideas. >>

-In light of the fact that Easter is just two days after Earth Day, go green with your Easter decorations.
+In light of the fact that Easter is just two days before Earth Day, go green with your Easter decorations.
 In lieu of buying mass-produced Easter decorations, be creative and use materials around the house to create your own seasonal decor.
-Browse the Internet, catalogs and stores for inspiration, then craft your own original Easter décor with recycled materials.
+Browse the Internet, catalogs and stores for inspiration, then craft your own original Easter decor with recycled materials.

 Discover how to teach your kids about Earth Day. >>

 Finally, remember that Easter is one day, but springtime is here for a while.
-Subtly tailor your Easter décor so that it can last all season long.
-Instead of displaying a giant inflatable Easter bunny on your front lawn, set some bright spring flowers in beautiful terra cotta pots by your front door for more decoration staying power.
+Subtly tailor your Easter decor so that it can last all season long.
+Instead of displaying a giant inflatable Easter Bunny on your front lawn, set some bright spring flowers in beautiful terra-cotta pots by your front door for more decoration staying power.